oscargcs/gif-searcher-ts/README.md

 This project interacts with the Giphy API.
 It allows the user to search for GIFs and it displays them.
 A new search is made after the user stops typing for 300 ms. It includes a pagination feature.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install the dependencies in the local node_modules folder.

 ### `npm start`